avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `RegisterSubnetValidatorMessage`

-The `RegisterSubnetValidatorMessage` is sent from validator managers to the P-Chain to inform the P-Chain of additions to Subnet's validator set.
+The P-Chain can consume a `RegisterSubnetValidatorMessage` from validator managers through a `RegisterSubnetValidatorTx` to register an addition to the Subnet's validator set.

 The following is the serialization of a `PChainOwner`: